-It only costs a few dollars to feed 3 people with this easy orzo.
+- CHEAP AS CHIPS it only costs a few dollars to feed 3 people with this easy orzo.

-Make it your own with your favourite greens or vegan cheese.
+- ADAPTABLE make it your own with your favourite greens or vegan cheese.

 Yup.
 Risoni in Australia = Orzo pretty much everywhere else.
 We also call swimsuits “toggs,” thongs “g-strings” and football “footy.”
 Don’t ask me why, I just live here.

 Risoni and orzo are different names for the same little rice-shaped pasta that is fast becoming my new food crush.
 It’s super quick to cook and when made in a single pot, like this creamy lemon orzo, it’s like eating risotto with less than half the cooking time.